KeithCu/FlaskEvents/README.md

   - Navigation bar with links to New Event, Venues, and Cache Management
   - Flash message display system
   - Responsive container layout

-- **`home.html`** - The original home page template (available at `/python`) that displays:
-  - Today's events in a simple list format
-  - Basic navigation buttons to move between days
-  - A mini calendar widget for date selection
-  - Responsive layout with events list on the left and calendar on the right

 - **`widget_test.html`** - The main application interface used for both home page (`/`) and day view (`/day/<date>`).
 This template provides:
   - Events list widget with search functionality